dalcantara7/Fractal-Eyes/README.md

 This project was the completed as part of the graduate requirement for _Engineering Applications of Machine Learning_ as well as my __senior Honors Thesis__ at the University of Arizona.
 The goal of this project was to use machine learning to differentiate between different types of blood cells and quantify differences in features.

-The full version of the research paper-formatted explanation of the system is available [here](https://github.com/dalcantara7/Fractal-Eyes/blob/master/Fractal%20Eyes%20Condensed%20Paper.pdf)
+The full version of the research paper formatted explanation of the system is available [here](https://github.com/dalcantara7/Fractal-Eyes/blob/master/Fractal%20Eyes%20Condensed%20Paper.pdf)

-The full honors thesis paper is available [here](https://github.com/dalcantara7/Fractal-Eyes/blob/master/Fractal%20Eyes%20Full%20Thesis.pdf)
+The full honors thesis form of the paper is available [here](https://github.com/dalcantara7/Fractal-Eyes/blob/master/Fractal%20Eyes%20Full%20Thesis.pdf)

 ## Model Architecture
 ![model architecture](https://github.com/dalcantara7/Fractal-Eyes/blob/master/Images/model%20architecture.png)